 As a researcher who primarily studied the security sector reform of Burma, Ye Myo Hein was invited to serve as the advisor on security sector integration to the parties in the peace negotiation process between the new hybrid civilian government and many of the ethnic armed organizations that have been sustaining revolts against Yangon for decades.
 Beginning in 2016, he was a delegate to the Union Peace Conference and offered policy recommendations on the topic of security sector integration to the participating political parties.
 He also provided technical assistance to the peace process by organizing workshops on security sector reform and presenting policy inputs to several of the ethnic armed groups, including the Kachin Independence Army (KIA), Karen National Union (KNU), and Karenni National progressive Party (KNPP).
 The military disapproved of these efforts and sought to prosecute him in 2018, but the Tatmadaw was prevented from doing so by the NLD-led government.

 Following the 2021 military coup, Ye Myo Hein left Burma due to the risk of the military placing him under arrest due to the nature of his academic pursuits.
-Since arriving in the United States, Ye Myo Hein is a Public Policy Fellow with the Wilson Center’s Asia Program, where he continues his research into civil-military relations, the aftermath of the coup, and the Tatmadaw.
+After arriving in the United States, Ye Myo Hein was a Public Policy Fellow with the Wilson Center’s Asia Program before assuming a Global Fellowship, during which he continues his research into civil-military relations, the aftermath of the coup, and the Tatmadaw.

 Public Policy Fellow - 07/01/2021 to 09/30/2022